Winston Churchill: First Lord of the Admiralty

 Churchill was interested in the Middle Eastern theatre, and wanted to relieve pressure on the Russians in the Caucasus by staging attacks against Turkey in the Dardanelles.
 He hoped that the British could even seize Constantinople.
 Approval was given and, in March 1915, an Anglo-French task force attempted a naval bombardment of Turkish defences.
 In April, the Mediterranean Expeditionary Force, including the Australian and New Zealand Army Corps (ANZAC), began its assault at Gallipoli.
-Both campaigns failed and Churchill was held by many MPs, particularly Conservatives, to be responsible.
-In May, Asquith agreed under parliamentary pressure to form an all-party coalition government, but the Conservatives' condition of entry was that Churchill must be removed from the Admiralty.
-Churchill pleaded his case with Asquith and Conservative leader Bonar Law but had to accept demotion.
+Both campaigns failed and Churchill was held responsible by many MPs, particularly Conservatives.
+In May, Asquith agreed under parliamentary pressure to form an all-party coalition government, but the Conservatives' condition of entry was that Churchill be removed from the Admiralty.

 Military service, 1915–1916

 Churchill commanding the 6th Battalion, the Royal Scots Fusiliers, 1916.

 On 25 November 1915, Churchill resigned from the government, although he remained an MP.
 Asquith rejected his request to be appointed Governor-General of British East Africa.
 Churchill decided to return to active service with the Army and was attached to the 2nd Grenadier Guards, on the Western Front.
 In January 1916, he was temporarily promoted to lieutenant-colonel and given command of the 6th Royal Scots Fusiliers.
-The battalion was moved to a sector of the Belgian Front near Ploegsteert.
+The battalion was moved to the Belgian Front near Ploegsteert.
 For three months, they faced continual shelling, though no German offensive.
 Churchill narrowly escaped death when, during a visit by his cousin the Duke of Marlborough, a large piece of shrapnel fell between them.
-In May, the 6th Royal Scots Fusiliers were merged into the 15th Division.
-Churchill did not request a new command, instead securing permission to leave active service.
+In May, the 6th Royal Scots Fusiliers were merged into the 15th Division and Churchill secured permission to leave active service.
 His temporary promotion ended on 16 May 1916, when he returned to the rank of major.

 Back in the House of Commons, Churchill spoke out on war issues, calling for conscription to be extended to the Irish, greater recognition of soldiers' bravery, and for the introduction of steel helmets.
-It was in November 1916 that he penned "The greater application of mechanical power to the prosecution of an offensive on land", but it fell on deaf ears.
+In November 1916 he penned "The greater application of mechanical power to the prosecution of an offensive on land", but it fell on deaf ears.
 He was frustrated at being out of office, but was repeatedly blamed for the Gallipoli disaster by the pro-Conservative press.
 Churchill argued his case before the Dardanelles Commission, whose report placed no blame on him personally for the campaign's failure.